Sexual selection in flowering plants: Nectar production

 The flowers of most angiosperms produce nectar.
 Nectar production (sugar concentration, quantity of nectar, timing relative to floral gender phases) is different for every flowering plant that produces nectar, and has many different selective forces acting upon it.
 There is no single evolutionary force that drives nectar production, but it is believed that sexual selection plays a major role.
 Studies have supported the idea that sexual selection is a probable explanation for at least some species with gender-biased nectar production.

 For example, gender-biased expression of nectar is often accompanied by a similarly biased expression of other floral characteristics.
-A specific example comes from the flowers of Impatiens capensis, and how they show increased longevity of the more-rewarding male phase.
+A specific example comes from the flowers of Impatiens capensis, which show increased longevity of the more-rewarding male phase.
 In other species, petals can be seen to wilt notably during the less- rewarding female phase or they change color as they pass into the less-rewarding female phase.

 More evidence for sexually selected nectar production relies on specific behaviors of the pollinators.
 If sexual selection is currently maintaining gender-biased nectar production, pollinators must be able to distinguish between male and female phase flowers.
 They also must visit preferentially flowers of the more-rewarding phase.
 For species that have discriminating pollinators, increased rewards can result in increased mating success, which would allow nectar to be a sexually selected trait.